Here are some FAQs about postsecondary funding for First Nations, Métis and Inuit students.

 Depending on your community funding, there may be a priority arrangement in place to determine who will receive funding first.
 Generally, priority is given in this order:

-- Continuing students – students who are coming directly out of secondary school, or are currently enrolled in postsecondary studies.
+- Continuing students – students who are coming directly out of high school or are currently enrolled in postsecondary studies.

-- Returning students – students who had previously received funding and then interrupted their study, for more than one academic term, and are now continuing their studies.
+- Returning students – students who previously received funding and then interrupted their studies for more than 1 academic term and are now continuing their studies.